 Bruce Campbell has been the Executive Director of the Canadian Centre for Policy Alternatives since 1994.
-Beyond his administrative responsibilities, he is the author of many articles and reports on national and international public policy issues, and is a frequent media commentator and conference presenter.
-He has appeared regularly as a witness before Commons and Senate committees, and before the U.S. Congress.
+Beyond his administrative responsibilities, he is the author of numerous articles and reports on national and international public policy issues, and is a frequent media commentator and conference presenter.
+He has appeared as a witness before Commons and Senate committees, and before the U.S. Congress.

 For many years Bruce coordinated the Centre’s flagship Alternative Federal Budget.
-He is co-author or editor of five books including: Straight Through the Heart: How the Liberals Abandoned the Just Society (with Maude Barlow); Living with Uncle: Canada-US Relations in an Age of Empire (with Ed Finn; and, Medicare: Facts, Myths, Problems & Promise (with Greg Marchildon).
+He is co-author or editor of five books including: Straight Through the Heart: How the Liberals Abandoned the Just Society (with Maude Barlow); Living with Uncle: Canada-US Relations in an Age of Empire (with Ed Finn); and, Medicare: Facts, Myths, Problems & Promise (with Greg Marchildon).

-Mélanie Allison, Bookkeeper
+Mélanie Allison, Accounting Officer

 Melanie has been with the CCPA National Office since 2002 after having worked for 12 years as a front line caregiver with the Children’s Aid Society and lifeskills coach with adults dealing with mental health issues.
 It’s with great pleasure that she now uses her skills in accounting at the CCPA.
 Being part of an organization that works to strengthen the social net of Canadians keeps her connected to the values and goals perpetuated through her years of work within the social services.